CptFalcon95/Falcon-cloud-storage/README.md

 * To change the default port add a new line in the `.env` file.

     `PORT=XXXX`

+## Users
+A user is a guest when not logged in.
+A logged in user is either a User or a Admin.
+There are no other levels of authority yet.

 ## Features
 - User features: